 How to protect your property from fraud

 Property fraud can happen to anyone in many different ways.
-We are seeing an increase in property fraud activities from fraudsters as their tactics are becoming increasingly more sophisticated.
-Fraudsters may attempt to acquire ownership of your property either by using forged documents to transfer it into their own name or by impersonating the registered owner.
-The reality is that many property owners are unaware that the personal information that is held by the Land Registry is available to view easily on the official Land Registry website.
-This unfortunately also includes fraudsters.
-They can easily find out who owns a property, lender details, their correspondence address and even their signature samples.
+We are seeing increased property fraud activities from fraudsters as their tactics become increasingly sophisticated.
+Fraudsters may attempt to acquire ownership of your property by using forged documents to transfer it into their own name or by impersonating the registered owner.
+The reality is that many property owners are unaware that the personal information held by the Land Registry is available to view easily on the official Land Registry website.
+This, unfortunately, also includes fraudsters.
+They can easily find out who owns a property, lender details, correspondence address, and even signature samples.

-Properties that are vacant, tenanted, being refurbished or mortgage free are considered more susceptible to fraud.
-However, mortgage free properties, as well as those with mortgages, are still targeted.
-It is common that fraudsters may attempt to acquire ownership of a property by using a forged document or to transfer the property into their own name by impersonating the registered property owner.
-Here are some top tips from our own solicitor David Woodward on how to protect yourself and your family from property fraud.
-Property is usually the most valuable asset people own in the United Kingdom, therefore, it is important to protect it from the risk of fraud.
+Vacant properties, tenanted, being refurbished or mortgage free, are considered more susceptible to fraud.
+However, mortgage-free properties, as well as those with mortgages, are still targeted.
+Commonly, fraudsters may attempt to acquire ownership of a property by using a forged document or to transfer the property into their own name by impersonating the registered property owner.
+Here are some top tips from our solicitor David Woodward on protecting yourself and your family from property fraud.
+Property is usually the most valuable asset people own in the United Kingdom.
+Therefore, it is important to protect it from the risk of fraud.

 Identity fraud

-Fraudsters are targeting properties by pretending to be you or members of your family so they can try and sell or mortgage your property without your knowledge.
-They may steal your identity and then attempt to mortgage or sell your property by pretending to be you.
+Fraudsters are targeting properties by pretending to be you or your family members so they can try and sell or mortgage your property without your knowledge.
+They may steal your identity and attempt to mortgage or sell your property by pretending to be you.
 Anybody who owns, or is in the process of buying a property, could potentially be targeted by property scams.
 However, some are at more risk than others.
-Fraudsters will often target properties where there is no mortgage in place, or where the owner resides elsewhere if the property is rented or the property is unregistered.
-It is therefore important to protect yourself against such a fraud which is more easily committed in these circumstances.
+Fraudsters will often target properties with no mortgage in place or where the owner resides elsewhere if the property is rented or unregistered.
+It is, therefore, important to protect yourself against fraud that is more easily committed in these circumstances.

 According to Gov.uk and the Land Registry, you are at greater risk if: